albertoalcolea/dotfiles/README.md

 Run `Sublime Text` and execute `Install Package Controll` to install the package manager that will automatically start installing all sublime plugins.

-Re-login before executing `IntelliJ IDEA` for the first time to properly load the environment variables from a fresh login shell.
+Re-login before executing `IntelliJ IDEA` or `PyCharm` for the first time to properly load the environment variables from a fresh login shell.

 ## Requirements